NyteshadeXT/PF2e-Vault/8) Adventures/7D - Scarblade (D189).md

 **Reset** The hazard resets at the start of the next round.
 ```

----
-name: Spiked Chain Pinwheel
-type: Hazard
-level: 12
-rarity: Uncommon
-traits: Mechanical, Trap, Object
-perception: Automatic
-initiative: +19
-hp: 130
-ac: 29
-fort: 28
-ref: 26
-will: —
-hardness: 10
-immunities: Mental, Necrotic, Poison, Precision, All Conditions, Ongoing Damage
-resistances:
-  all: 5
-description: A rotating mechanical device embedded in the center of a pit.
-Spiked chains lash outward in alternating patterns, sweeping the area with deadly force.
-routine:
-  effect: The pinwheel spins one-quarter turn per round, sweeping chains outward.
-It makes two sweeping attacks each round, alternating direction.
-  [two-action] Chain Sweep (attack, manipulate)
-  **Effect** The pinwheel makes two sweeping attacks, one in each direction (determined by its current rotation state—e.g., NW/SE or NE/SW).
-  **Attack** +25 vs. Reflex DC of creatures in a 20-foot burst (Close Burst 4).
-  **Hit** 4d8+8 slashing damage, the target is knocked prone and **immobilized** (Escape DC 32).
-  **Critical Hit** The target is also **grabbed** in addition to being immobilized.
-  **Bloodied Effect** (At 65 HP or lower): The trap malfunctions slightly, reducing to one attack per round.
-disable:
-  - **Thievery DC 33 (3 actions)** — Success disables the pinwheel entirely.
-Failure triggers a reactionary attack on the disabling creature.
-  - **Thievery DC 28 (2 actions)** — Success reduces the pinwheel’s attack bonus to +22.
-Failure triggers a reactionary attack on the disabling creature.

 ## Features of the Area
 **Illumination:** During the day, bright illumination from an overcast sky.
 At night, dim illumination cast by the crystal block that holds the Scarblade.
 Dim illumination in the buildings and pit rooms.